21 February to 6 March 2022

-Fairtrade works to raise the voices of producers and prioritise what they need to respond to the environmental crises unfolding in already vulnerable communities.
-This Fortnight, we are asking you to ‘Choose the World You Want’ and use your voice to tell others about the challenges that farmers face from climate change.
+Fairtrade works to raise the voices of farmers and workers and prioritise what they need to respond to the environmental crises unfolding in already vulnerable communities.
+This Fortnight, we asked you to ‘Choose the World You Want’ and use your voice to tell others about the challenges that farmers face from climate change.

-We will be hosting an online festival bringing together schools, universities, businesses, supporters, campaigners and farmers from across the world to choose the world they want.
+We hosted an online festival bringing together schools, universities, businesses, supporters, campaigners and farmers from across the world to choose the world they want.
+Visit the festival website.

 How can I get involved?

-- Join our online festival with your friends and family.
-Sign up today and we’ll send you all the latest as more exciting events are confirmed.
-You can expect to find fascinating and fun events featuring all parts of our global Fairtrade community, including Fairtrade farmers and workers, other climate campaigners and of course the amazing grassroots network.
+- Watch On Demand some of the fascinating and fun events featuring all parts of our global Fairtrade community, including Fairtrade farmers and workers, other climate campaigners and of course the amazing grassroots network.
+Visit the festival website

-- Are you a young person between the ages of 5-25?
-Get involved in the ‘Choose the World You Want’ youth exhibition in Fairtrade Fortnight 2021.
-Click here for more information.
+- Take a look at the amazing entries in the ‘Choose the World You Want’ youth exhibition for Fairtrade Fortnight 2021.

-- You can sign the Climate Coalition’s Climate Declaration and tell your local MP or Council about your commitment to putting the voices of producers at the heart of the climate crisis fight.
-New press release templates to use are coming soon.
+- You can also sign the Climate Coalition’s Climate Declaration and tell your local MP or Council about your commitment to putting the voices of farmers and workers at the heart of the climate crisis fight.
+A new press release template is available now.

 Fairtrade Fortnight 2021 in Schools